phpstan/phpstan/website/src/user-guide/rule-levels.md

 6. report missing typehints
 7. report partially wrong union types - if you call a method that only exists on some types in a union type, level 7 starts to report that; other possibly incorrect situations
 8. report calling methods and accessing properties on nullable types
-9. be strict about the `mixed` type - the only allowed operation you can do with it is to pass it to another `mixed`
+9. be strict about explicit `mixed` type - the only allowed operation you can do with it is to pass it to another `mixed`
+10. (New in PHPStan 2.0) be even more strict about the `mixed` type - reports errors even for implicit mixed (missing type), not just explicit mixed

 Want to go further?
 ------------